GalaxyGenius: Mock galaxy image generator for various telescopes from hydrodynamical simulations: Discussion

 \subsection{Dust}

-Firstly, we investigate the impact of two dust recipes mentioned in Section~\ref{sec: preprocess} on galaxy generation. {Figure~\ref{fig: ism recipe} presents a scatter plot for gas density versus temperature within selected box of Subhalo 31 and 253881.
-The colorbar indicates the gas mases.} The densities are directly retrieved from TNG and are normalized by a threshold that distinguishes between star-formation and non-star-formation.
+First, we investigated the impact of two dust recipes mentioned in Section~\ref{sec: preprocess} on galaxy generation. {Figure~\ref{fig: ism recipe} presents a scatter plot for gas density versus temperature within selected box of subhalo 31 and 253881.
+The colorbar indicates the gas mases.} The densities were directly retrieved from TNG and normalized by a threshold that distinguishes between star formation and non-star formation.
 The temperatures are calculated using Equation~\ref{eq: temperature}.
 The two recipes~\citet{Camps2016} and~\citet{Torrey2012} are indicated by green and red dashed lines, respectively.

 We observe that the recipe proposed by~\citet{Torrey2012} tends to incorporate a higher number of dust particles.
-The precise numbers are presented in Table~\ref{tab: metadata}. {Ideal near-infrared SEDs generated by SKIRT for both subhalos are displayed in Figure~\ref{fig: ism recipe seds}, where the lower panels display the normalized residuals.} {From this figure, we notice that the fluxes of Subhalo 31 exhibits a decrease in lower wavelength range when employing the recipe by~\citet{Torrey2012}.} {For Subhalo 253881, the SEDs at face-on direction are identical regardless of the recipe, while edge-on SEDs all experience a decrease at similar wavelength range.} {Additionally, the flux decrease is more prominent for~\citet{Torrey2012} recipe, due to more dust introduced.} The observed phenomenon of Subhalo 253881 at face-on direction can be potentially attributed to the substantial number of BC03 particles, leading to absence of any impact from additional dust on star-forming regions.
-Figure~\ref{fig: part dist} depicts the spatial distribution of dust and star-forming regions for both dust recipes, revealing that the recipe given by~\citet{Torrey2012} covers a larger area compared to the one given by~\citet{Camps2016}, which helps explain the SED behavior of Subhalo 253881 observed in Figure~\ref{fig: ism recipe seds}.
-Additionally, as is shown in the right panel, for spiral galaxies like Subhalo 253881, the~\citet{Torrey2012} recipe provides a more complete dust distribution around the disk plane.
+The precise numbers are presented in Table~\ref{tab: metadata}. {Ideal NIR SEDs generated by SKIRT for both subhalos are displayed in Figure~\ref{fig: ism recipe seds}, where the lower panels display the normalized residuals.} {From this figure, we notice that the fluxes of subhalo 31 exhibits a decrease in lower wavelength range when employing the recipe by~\citet{Torrey2012}.} {For subhalo 253881, the SEDs at face-on direction are identical regardless of the recipe, while edge-on SEDs all experience a decrease at similar wavelength range.} {Additionally, the flux decrease is more prominent for~\citet{Torrey2012} recipe, due to more dust introduced.} The observed phenomenon of subhalo 253881 at face-on direction can be potentially attributed to the substantial number of BC03 particles, leading to absence of any impact from additional dust on star-forming regions.
+Figure~\ref{fig: part dist} depicts the spatial distribution of dust and star-forming regions for both dust recipes, revealing that the recipe given by~\citet{Torrey2012} covers a larger area compared to the one given by~\citet{Camps2016}, which helps explain the SED behavior of subhalo 253881 observed in Figure~\ref{fig: ism recipe seds}.
+Additionally, as is shown in the right panel, for spiral galaxies such as subhalo 253881, the~\citet{Torrey2012} recipe provides a more complete dust distribution around the disk plane.